yanivtal5/k8s/k8s_cluster_install/README.md

+# Install Kubernetes cluster with flannel and dashboard

-# Usefull commands, on master, can be used after master installed to inspect the cluster
+### Usefull commands, on master, can be used after master installed to inspect the cluster

 Get all system pods -
 ```